The Club shall be called the BRITISH DALMATIAN CLUB.

 9. ELECTION OF COMMITTEE AND OFFICERS

-(i) A Home Member having a minimum of five years continuous Membership at the time of nomination.
+(a) A Home Member to be 18 or over at the time of nomination and having a minimum of five years continuous Membership of the Club at the time of nomination.

-(ii) No more than one Member of the immediate family namely the spouse/companion or their children, or more than one member of a Kennel Club Registered Partnership shall stand for or serve as an Officer, or member of the Committee at one time.
-(This does not include a Registered Separate Interest in one affix, which is not recognised by the Kennel Club as a Partnership).
-Should any Member be elected to a Life Office, this shall not in any way hinder a family or partnership 2.
-Member from seeking election or taking Office.
+(b) No more than one Member of the immediate family namely the spouse/partner or family member at the same address, or more than one member of a Kennel Club Ltd Registered Partnership shall stand for or serve as an Officer, or member of the Committee at one time.
+(This does not include a Registered Separate Interest in one affix, which is not recognised by the Kennel Club Ltd as a Partnership).
+Should any Member be elected to a Life Office, this shall not in any way hinder a family or partnership Member from seeking election or taking Office.

 9.2 The Committee shall be elected by postal ballot from a list of nominees who have signified their willingness to stand, and whose eligibility is as 9.1, duly Proposed and Seconded by Members whose nominations were received by the Secretary not later than 7th January prior to the AGM.
+Existing Committee members seeking re-election need not be proposed and seconded.
 (If this date 7th January shall fall on a Sunday, then the next day, Monday 8th January will be deemed to be the qualifying date).

 9.3 If the candidate after being elected is unable to serve the Committee, the candidate having the next largest number of votes will be elected.
 If any candidates obtain an equal number of votes the Committee shall elect from these the number required to complete the Committee.